swuff-star/MSUModTemplate/README.md

 ### 0.3.3
 * Items
 	* Golden Gun: Fixed the Item Display causing a ton of null reference exceptions, alongside causing invisible enemies.

-### 0.3.2
-* General
-	* Fixed the readme file not having the proper description for the new Telescopic Sight
-* Elites
-	* Blighted: Fixed smoke particles lingering indefinetly.
-	* Blighted: Fixed spawn sound effect not playing.
-	* Frenzying: New ramp is now properly applied.
-	* Leeching: New ramp is now properly applied.
-	* Volatile: New ramp is now properly applied.
-	* Volatile: Fixed crown not having proper materials.
-* Items
-	* Life Savings: I swear it should work now

 (Old changelogs can be found [Here](https://github.com/swuff-star/LostInTransit/blob/master/OldChangelogs.md))